-Current Vacancies at Otago University
+Current vacancies at the University of Otago

-Employment Opportunities for Marine Science Students
+Employment opportunities for Marine Science students

-The New Zealand Marine Studies Centre is always on the look-out for keen Marine Science postgraduate students to join the education programme as Mentors.
+The New Zealand Marine Studies Centre (NZMSC) is always on the look-out for keen Marine Science postgraduate students to join the education programme as Mentors.
 Occasionally there are vacancies for part-time marine interpreters and aquarists.
 Because of the level of training involved a high level of commitment and availability is expected.
-Please contact the NZMSC Director, Sally Carson (email:firstname.lastname@example.org), if you are interested.
+Please contact the NZMSC Director, Sally Carson if you are interested.

 Outreach is an important part of being a Marine Scientist – what is the point of your research if you don’t tell people about it?
 At the NZMSC there are opportunities for students and researchers to talk about their work, mount an exhibition or have a research poster on display.
-Please contact the NZMSC Director, Sally Carson (email:email@example.com), if you are interested.
+Please contact the NZMSC Director, Sally Carson if you are interested.

 The New Zealand Marine Studies Centre runs workshops for teachers, and welcomes teacher participation in its school programmes.

 The Centre has regularly hosts Royal Society Teacher Fellows.
 The Fellowship Scheme, funded by the Government and administered by the Royal Society of New Zealand, offers primary, intermediate and secondary teachers the opportunity to improve their teaching through working in New Zealand based host organisations for 2 terms.
-To find out more about what is involved and projects previous Fellows have worked on, see:

-Volunteer Opportunities at the New Zealand Marine Studies Centre
+Volunteer opportunities at the New Zealand Marine Studies Centre

 From time to time opportunities arise at the New Zealand Marine Studies Centre for volunteers to help with general animal husbandry and communication work or to take on specific projects.
 In order to keep a Marine Studies Centre and Aquarium going many different skills are required and you may be surprised to find out ways you can help us!